callmarx/dotfiles/README.md

 ## My Neovim like an IDE
 Set of plugins and settings that I use in Neovim.
-To organized it (and don't let it as a giant single file) I spred my setup in other files as you can see in [nvim/lua/user](./nvim/lua/user), keeping [init.lua](./nvim/init.lua) simple, only to load the other configuration files.
+To organized it (and don't let it as a giant single file) I spread my setup in other files as you can see in [nvim/lua/user](./nvim/lua/user), keeping [init.lua](./nvim/init.lua) simple, only to load the other configuration files.

 Copy, change and use it at will.
 Suggestions and (polite) criticism are welcome 🤓.